IanMoroney/Ansible/ansible-user-setup-playbook/README.md

 ## Instructions

  1. Have an existing public/private key pair generated.
+ 2. Ensure your /etc/ansible/hosts matches the `hosts` entry in site.yml
- 2. Run this playbook with:
+ 3. Run this playbook with:
  `ansible-playbook -K site.yml`